skip to main content

 Abstract

-Purpose: This study aims to analyze the determinants of parental resilience in children with cancer.
+Purpose: This study aimed to analyze the determinants of parental resilience in children with cancer.

-Methods: Correlational research using a cross-sectional study design was conducted in the pediatric ward of a tertiary hospital in Indonesia.
+Methods: Correlational research with a cross-sectional design was conducted in the pediatric ward of a tertiary hospital in Indonesia.
 A total of 102 parents of children with cancer were recruited using consecutive sampling.
-Data collection instruments included a demographic questionnaire, the 10-item Connor-Davidson Resilience Scale (CD-RISC-10), the Herth Hope Index (HHI), the Personality Assessment Questionnaire (PAQ), the Parenting Stress Index (PSI), and the Survey of Family Environment (SFE).
+Data were collected using a demographic questionnaire, the 10-item Connor Davidson Resilience Scale (10-item CDRC), the Hert Hope Index (HHI), the International Personality Item Pool – Big Five Factor Markers 50 (IPIP-BFM-50), Parenting Stress Index (PSI), and the Survey of Family Environment (SFE).
 Quantitative data were analyzed using path analysis.

 Note: This article has supplementary file(s).